LaurenzPoll/LaurenzPoll/README.md

-I’m studying ICT & Software at Fontys and have always had an interest in technology.
+I’m studying ICT & Software with an specialization in AI at Fontys and have always had an interest in technology.

 My studies have allowed me to experience different areas of software development, from the logical challenges of back-end to the visual creativity of front-end design.
 Outside of my studies, I'm a car enthusiast.
 I'm fascinated by the advanced technology in modern vehicles and the designs that make each model unique.